 BONUS: End the drought!

-If you implement a sound SEO strategy you will be promoting your website, but SEO is a long-term game and you need something to fix the traffic-drought now and to increase website traffic!
+If you implement a sound SEO strategy you will be promoting your website, but SEO is a long-term game and you need something to fix the traffic drought now and to increase website traffic!
 The answer is “Paid Advertising”.
-Our preferred form of paid advertising is a combination of Facebook Ads and Google Adwords.
+Our preferred form of paid advertising is a combination of Facebook Ads and Google Ads.
 Why both?
 Because each of those mediums caters for Demand Generation & Demand Fulfilment respectively.

 This means creating a demand where there was none before.
 Traditional marketing and advertising have done this for over 100 years – TV, Radio and billboard ads make people buy things they didn’t know they needed.
 Facebook Ads (and other Social media advertising) is the best medium for creating a demand for your service or product.
 It gives you the opportunity to get your business in front of millions of people.

 This means satisfying a demand that is already there.
 As we saw earlier there are over 6 billion searches made every day – hundreds, if not thousands, of people searching for your product or service!
 Google Adwords is the epitome of demand fulfilment because it puts your business in front of the people that are looking for the service you offer.

 So how do you Increase Website Traffic?

 The real answer to “Why is no one visiting my website?” is “Because you aren’t trying!”.
 Ok, maybe that is a bit harsh but the reality is that most people think just having a website is good enough.
 Yes, having a great website is necessary but it is only the first step, after that you need to “get it out there” through advertising and/or SEO.
 The ideal situation is to have a balance between people finding you organically (search engines, social media, blogs etc.) and people finding you through advertising.
 We have found that leads who found us organically convert (into clients) more often than those who found us through advertising.
 Just something to think about 🙂